 35. The affairs of the Institute shall be managed by a Board of Directors under this Constitution and the general provisions of the laws under which it is incorporated.
-The Board of Directors shall consist of the President, two Junior Past-Presidents, the Vice-Presidents, the Directors, and the National Treasurer.
+The Board of Directors shall consist of the President, the two surviving Past Presidents most recently retired, the Vice-Presidents, the Directors, and the Treasurer.